 Podcast (Episode 42): Exploring What’s Next for DEI in Emergency Nursing

 Anna Valdez, PhD, MSN, RN, CEN, CFRN, CNE, FAEN

 Audio Interview: A Cultural Conversation: Health Care Equity and Access in a Pandemic

 ENA member Donnella James, RN and New York Times best-selling author Mikki Kendall

-Toolkit: Care of LGTQ Patients in the Emergency Care Setting (Member Access)
+Toolkit: Care of LGBTQ Patients in the Emergency Care Setting (Member Access)

 The toolkit is divided into eight sections, each of which speaks to unique considerations of emergency nursing in providing care to LGBTQ patients.
 Depending on learning needs, one may opt to read the toolkit in its entirety or focus on particular sections.
 Stories of LGBTQ patients in the emergency department are woven throughout, with a case study section at the end.